 The orchestra has been involved in many award-winning performances and recordings of works by the best composers from Cuba, Latin America and North America, but it also explores the classical repertoire of the string orchestra, providing a broad-spectrum of repertoire from the Baroque to the Rumba.
 Camerata Romeu has also provided a valuable opportunity for training and launching dozens of young musicians into the orchestral profession and many are now part of important orchestras in Cuba and all over the world.
 In 2020, Camerata Romeu was selected to participate as a headline group at Classical Next.

-In the 25 years that The Camerata Romeu has been founded, it has participated in many international music festivals and numerous concert tours, appearing not only in great venues, but also in the most prestigious universities both in Cuba and in Spain, Sweden, Norway, Belgium, France, Mexico, Canada, Venezuela, Dominican Republic, Colombia, Costa Rica, Brazil and the United States, among others.
+Since 1994, Camerata Romeu’s home has been in the Minor Basilica of San Francisco of Asís in Old Havana, but in the 25 years since its foundation, it has participated in many international music festivals and numerous concert tours, appearing not only in great venues, but also in the most prestigious universities both in Cuba and Spain, as well as Sweden, Norway, Belgium, France, Mexico, Canada, Venezuela, Dominican Republic, Colombia, Costa Rica, Brazil and the United States.

-The work of Camerata Romeu has also been recorded in the multimedia Concierto del Norte, with Norwegian music produced by Bis Music and Himno Bayamés, Parafrasis, based on the Cuban National Anthem produced by the Office of the Historian of Havana.
-The orchestra has several documentaries that show our professional work.
-Among them: Amor y Magia (1997) by Eva Maura Díaz, Cuerdas de mi Ciudad (1998) by Mayra Vilasís and Cuba Mia.
-Portrait of a women’s orchestra (2002) by Cecilia Domeyko currently promoted by PBS and in the Art channel around the world.
-The Camerata Romeu has been standing since 1994 at the Minor Basilica of San Francisco of Asís in Old Havana.
+Camerata Romeu has also been recorded in multimedia: Concierto del Norte: Norwegian music produced by Bis Music and Himno Bayamés, Parafrasis, based on the Cuban National Anthem and produced by the Office of the Historian of Havana.
+The orchestra has been featured in several documentaries showcasing their professional work, among them: Amor y Magia (1997) by Eva Maura Díaz; Cuerdas de mi Ciudad (1998) by Mayra Vilasís and Cuba Mia: Portrait of a women’s orchestra (2002) by Cecilia Domeyko which is currently promoted by PBS and can be found on arts channels around the world.